 Is Cerebral Palsy Linked to Increased Fatigue?

-Causes of Fatigue in Cerebral Palsy Patients
+Causes of Fatigue in Individuals with Cerebral Palsy

-Causes of cerebral palsy-related fatigue include:
+Additional causes of cerebral palsy-related fatigue include:

 - Medications.
 Fatigue is a common side effect of most medications.